 While we were exploring, we stumbled across this “Secret Stories” sign.
 I love things like this.
 I am a total geek when it comes to History, and I love finding out historical facts about places I visit.
 Hubby decided immediately that we had to go and find the secret potting shed… It was kitted out exactly as it would have been 200 years ago, and Syd immediately set to work sweeping up!

-We spent about 2 and a half hours exploring before we left to have lunch in the Garden Cafe.
+We spent about 2 and a half hours exploring Tatton Park Gardens before we left to have lunch in the Garden Cafe.
 This is in the courtyard – out of the gardens.
-It was lovely but not cheap, so if you’re looking to keep costs down, I’d definitely recommend packing a picnic as the costs definitely add up.
+It was lovely but not cheap.
+So if you’re looking to keep costs down, I’d definitely recommend packing a picnic as the costs definitely add up.